bojanaobrenovic/Wallet_PLN/api/README.md

 ### **Swagger Documentation**

-You can explore and test all API endpoints interactively using Swagger at:
+You can explore and test all API endpoints interactively (with authorization) using Swagger at:

 - [http://localhost:8000/docs](http://localhost:8000/docs)